Hugh Ford (director): Marriage and early stage management

 Ford next went to Pittsburgh's Grand Theatre stock company, in which he would perform "old men's characters".
 Walter Edwards, playing "heavies", and Jessie Izett, "female juveniles", also joined this company in August 1897.
 Ford directed a production of amateurs in Our Boys for a charity benefit in February 1898.
 He was later reported as being assistant stage manager during his season with the Grand Theatre.
 While Jessie Izett remained with the Grand Theatre stock company, Ford joined the Imperial Theater's new stock company in St. Louis, Missouri during September 1898.
 After playing in Romeo and Juliet in St. Louis, he took a week off in late March 1899 to marry Jessie Izett in Pittsburgh.
 They continued their separate bookings until June 1899, when Jessie joined Ford in the newly-formed Lawrence Hanley stock company, performing outdoor theatre in Olympia Park.
 (Note: Originally called Klondyke Park, it had just been renamed.
-It compromised the area near Grand Blvd and Arsenal Street that is now part of Tower Grove Park in St. Louis.)
+It comprised the area near Grand Blvd and Arsenal Street that is now part of Tower Grove Park in St. Louis.)

 Ford and his wife moved to New York City, where he signed with the William Morris company.
 He was on tour with them in The Adventure of Lady Ursula when their only child was born in late December 1899.
 By October 1900 Ford and Jessie Izett had joined the Grand Opera House stock company in Indianapolis, Indiana.
 Ford drew good reviews for his portrayal of Svengali in Trilby, but the venue soon shut down and the Fords were forced to accept separate engagements.
 Jessie Izett went on tour with Howard Kyle's company in Nathan Hale, while Hugh Ford joined the Dearborn stock company in Chicago, playing eccentrics and character parts.

 Their professional paths crossed again in Memphis, Tennessee when both were hired for the Hopkins stock company of the Grand Opera House.
 Jessie Izett, who had done well on the Nathan Hale tour, was hired as the leading lady, while Ford was appointed stage director, and expected to play character parts as well.
 His first directorial effort, for The Little Minister, was well received, while a later report praised not only his direction but his providing set designs for the scene painter to color.
 Both Ford and Jessie Izett were popular with Memphis audiences; their benefit performance on February 14, 1902 in Caprice were SRO at the matinee and evening show.